Vision Awards

 Steve Glaude, President & CEO, Coalition for Nonprofit Housing & Economic Development/Co-Sponsor of 2019 Vision Awards – CNHED advances community development solutions that address the inequity of under-resourced communities in DC.

-Currently, nominations for the Fall 2024 Awards are not yet being accepted.
+Currently, nominations for the 2026 Awards are not yet being accepted.
 We will issue a press release once nominations are open and post that information here.

 If you would like to discuss your nomination with a member of the Committee of 100, you may email us at info@committeeof100.net and we will reply to your inquiry by email or telephone.
 Thank you in advance.